 How to make a vegan poke bowl?

-Meanwhile in a medium bowl,, mix vegan mayonnaise with the sriracha sauce, sesame oil and salt, and add the sliced hearts of palm.
-Toss until everything is well covered with the spicy mayo.
+Meanwhile, in a medium bowl, mix the vegan mayonnaise with sriracha sauce, sesame oil, and salt.
+Add the sliced hearts of palm and toss until they are well covered with the spicy mayo.

-In a soup or pasta bowl serve one or two tablespoons of rice, top with the mixture of hearts of palm with spicy sauce.
-Finish with the diced mango and avocado, sesame seeds, scallions and cilantro leaves.
+In a soup or pasta bowl serve one or two heaping tablespoons of rice, top with the hearts of palm with spicy sauce.
+Finish with the diced mango and avocado, sesame seeds, scallions, and cilantro leaves.

 Equipment